zepheira/bibframe/model/bfrare.md

 the expected value of the property, perhaps as a relationship to another resource, or as a data value).

-You'll notice that BIBFRAME DCRMB terms use a humpCase/HumpCase convention, which derives from BIBFRAME legacy.
+You'll notice that BIBFRAME Rare terms use a humpCase/HumpCase convention, which derives from BIBFRAME legacy.

 -->